Techget/SuperAT/README.md

 ## Plans for experiments

-There are roughly 2 steps to conduct the experiment to verify our theories:
+There are roughly 2 stages to conduct the experiment to verify our theories:

 1. Train attacker with pretained VAE (attacker) & resnet18 (defensor) on CIFAR10
     - Attacker gets updated while defensor remains the same during training.